 Pros

-- Private, inexpensive and done at home
+- Private and relatively inexpensive at home

-- Flexible timing around your ovulation
+- Flexible timing around ovulation

 - No invasive procedures